sara-nl/EAR-harvest-heterogenous-energy-plugin/README.md

 ------------------------
 1) Generate Autoconf's `configure` program by typing `autoreconf -i`.
 2) Compile the library by typing `./configure`, `make` and `make install` in the root directory.
 Consider the option of `./configure --PREFIX=<path>` if you want to specify the installation path.
 It could be useful to run ‘./configure --help’ for listing the options details.
+3) Type `make etc.install` if you are interested in install the content of `ETC`.
+You can find a list of that content in the in the below section.

 Customize installation
 ----------------------